 What is a chatbot?
 To put it simply – a chatbot is a script that performs a specific action in response to a specific event, e.g. offer a discount when your customer abandons their cart.

 How do customers feel about chatbots?
 According to Point Source Global Chatbot Report, 49% of consumers are willing to shop more frequently and 34% will spend more when chatbots are present.
-So yeah, customers are getting more comfortable with this technology.
+So yeah, customers are getting more and more comfortable with this technology.

 Why should you consider using chatbots for your business?
 Because they provide a lot of benefits in terms of customer service, marketing, and sales: